|Register for Django Camp here.|

 Second, we offer the chance to study with real experts in a sustained, intimate setting.
 While a two-hour clinic is far, far better than no instruction at all, that format has its limitations.
 We want to offer you the opportunity to get more guidance from more artists/instructors at a better value than has ever been available in the US.

 Our home base for all this activity is a collection of posh dorms on the Smith College campus.
-That's not only where we sleep, but where all the classes and jamming happen, so you're never more than a few short steps away from where the "action" is.
+That's not only where we sleep, but where all the classes and jamming happen, so you're never more than a few short steps away from where the action is.
 Chances are you're smack dab in the middle of it already.
-Meals are offered in one of the dining halls on campus, providing good, easy, affordable fare and a great opportunity for more informal time with fellow campers and staff.
+Meals are offered in one of the dining halls on campus, providing good, easy, affordable fare and a great opportunity for more informal time with fellow campers and the artists on staff.
 There is jamming before, in between, in the midst of, and afterwards.

 About The Django Camp Instructional Program

 We always leave some details regarding the instructional program flexible so we can adapt to the number, experience level and expressed interests of our registrants.
-As an example of what you can expect, though, have a look at the 2010 schedule.
+As an example of what you can expect, though, have a look at the 2014 online schedule.
 (Keeping in mind, of course that this year's teaching staff is different).
 Here are a few more things you can count on:

 - At 9 in the morning there's an optional 50-minute morning warm up on a couple tunes from the core repertoire.